albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `ZM-TEST-007`
     -   **Title:** Verification of Manifest Generation for ZM-BUG-004.
     -   **Status:** `Closed`
     -   **Description:** After applying the fix for `ZM-BUG-004`, relaunch the application and inspect the ZephyMesh node's startup logs.
-Verify that asset directory scanning is successful, warning messages about missing paths are gone, and the `huggingface_cache` is included in the scan.
+Verify that asset directory scanning is successful, warning messages about missing paths are gone, and the `remote_source_cache` is included in the scan.

 ---